HONORABLE ERIC GODDERZ

 Honorable Eric Godderz is a Kansas District Court Judge for the 4th Judicial District which covers Franklin, Osage, Coffey, and Anderson counties.
 Judge Godderz graduated from Burlingame High School in 1981.

 Col. Terry Maple was appointed as Superintendent of the Kansas Highway Patrol by Governor Sebelius on February 1.
 2008.
 Col. Maple, who has served on the Highway Patrol since 1979, graduated from Burlingame High School in 1974.

-Many famous people have come from Burlingame.
-Marshall Murdock founded a newspaper called The Osage County Chronicle, which is now called The Osage County Herald-Chronicle, in September of 1863, making it the fourth oldest newspaper in Kansas.
+Marshall Murdock founded a newspaper called The Osage County Chronicle, which is now called The Osage County Herald-Chronicle, in September 1863, making it the fourth oldest newspaper in Kansas.
 In 1872 Murdock left Burlingame and founded The Wichita Eagle, now the largest newspaper in Kansas.

-Dr. Earl Sutherland, Jr. was awarded the Nobel Prize in Physiology or Medicine in 1971 for his research and discoveries in the actions of hormones.
-He grew up in Burlingame and graduated from Burlingame High School.
+Dr. Earl Sutherland Jr., a pharmacologist and biochemist, won a Nobel Prize in Physiology or Medicine in 1971 for his discoveries converting the mechanisms of the action of hormones.
+Dr. Sutherland was born in Burlingame in 1915, and graduated from Burlingame High School.

 Ron Thornburg was the 29th Kansas Secretary of State.
 He was elected in 1994 and served four terms from January 1995 through 2010.
 Thornburg is a 1981 Burlingame High School graduate.

 Victor Murdock was an a Kansas U.S. Representative from 1903-1907.
 He was born in Burlingame in 1871.

 Maurive Goldsmith Mehl was a Geology professor who founded the American Association of Petroleum Geologists.
 He was born in Burlingame in 1887.